Specializing in Anxiety, Depression and Trauma Treatment for Children, Adolescents and Adults

 Trauma is defined as a deeply distressing or disturbing experience.
 People react to trauma in different ways, and some experience a delayed response.
 A traumatic experience can be a big event that others recognize as trauma, or can be a smaller experience that feels traumatic to the individual.
 Either way, a traumatic experience can have psychological effects that persist for a long time after the trauma occurred.
 These symptoms can include intrusive memories, distressing dreams, feelings of distress, physical reactions, problems concentrating, sleep disturbance, and other changes in behavior and emotions.
 Starting therapy, and talking about your experiences, can help relieve these symptoms.
 Eye movement desensitization and reprocessing (EMDR) is a therapeutic technique that has helped countless people leave distressing symptoms of trauma behind.

 Child and Adolescent Therapy

 At times children and adolescents need their own space to talk through things that are happening in their lives.
 They may be experiencing depression, anxiety, or a have had a traumatic experience.
 Parents may want assistance in managing behavioral issues that arise at home.
-With therapy, I help children and adolescents I help them develop the tools they need to manage their emotions, and handle the situations going on in their lives.
+With therapy, I help children and adolescents develop the tools they need to manage their emotions, and handle the situations going on in their lives.
 I also work with parents on how to best help their children grow and become emotionally healthy individuals.